walter-a-jablonowski/sys-2/ai_prompt_MOV.md

 - **Specificity**: Replace vague terms with concrete, measurable requirements

 ### 4. Strict Constraints
-- **DO NOT** add new features unless they're essential to fix identified problems
+- **DON'T** add new features unless they're essential to fix identified problems
-- **DO NOT** change the core purpose or scope of the original prompt
+- **DON'T** change the core purpose or scope of the original prompt
-- **DO NOT** remove any existing requirements, even if they seem redundant
+- **DON'T** remove any existing requirements, even if they seem redundant
-- **DO NOT** alter the intended user experience or system behavior
+- **DON'T** alter the intended user experience or system behavior

 ## Process Steps
 1. **Read and understand** the complete original prompt